missmatsuko/matsuko.ca/src/data/portfolio/ad-blocker-menu.md

 - Are there any functions that are missing?

 #### Is the menu easily understood?
-- Do users unstand the difference between the 2 rows of icons?
+- Do users understand the difference between the 2 rows of icons?
 - Do users understand what each icon means?
 - Is it clear how the power button works with ctrl/cmd and clicking?